babysor/MockingBird/README.md

 > English | [中文](README-CN.md)

 ## Features
-🌍 **Chinese** supported mandarin and tested with multiple datasets: aidatatang_200zh, magicdata
+🌍 **Chinese** supported mandarin and tested with multiple datasets: aidatatang_200zh, magicdata, aishell3

 🤩 **PyTorch** worked for pytorch, tested in version of 1.9.0(latest in August 2021), with GPU Tesla T4 and GTX 2060